Tomás Bobadilla: Fall from power

-A month later Santana entered the city, staged a countercoup and proceeded to reorganize the Junta, expelling the Trinitarios and banishing them "forever."
+A month later Santana entered the city, staged a counter-coup and proceeded to reorganize the Junta, expelling the Trinitarios and banishing them "forever."
 The conservatives triumphed through this militaristic act and the leadership fell to Pedro Santana, so Bobadilla was no longer the leading figure on this side.
 In any case, he decided without hesitation to collaborate with Santana so that he could concentrate the greatest possible share of powers, in what he saw as a guarantee to maintain order in circumstances that he considered delicate.
 Bobadilla, certainly, aspired to a traditional institutionalized order, in which there was not a dictator, but the power of the ruling elite.
 But, immediately, he deemed it necessary to join the militarist reaction that ended in the establishment of the Santana dictatorship.
 For several months Bobadilla was Santana's closest advisor, as a member of the Board and later as Secretary of Justice, Public Instruction and Foreign Relations.
 Since then, the core of power was located in the cabinet, made up of Bobadilla, Manuel Cabral, Ricardo Miura and Manuel Jiménes.
 Among them, Bobadilla was the key figure, the man of ability and experience, the incarnation of reason of State, the symbol of continuity so dear to conservatives.

 This function was highlighted during the deliberations to promulgate the constitution in the second half of 1844.
 The majority of the deputies, meeting in San Cristóbal in order to stay away from the influence of Santana, although they had conservative criteria, wanted a constitution that included an order of division of powers that guaranteed a rule of law.
 All of these precepts, coming from liberal theory, were reflected in the constitution, a copy of the one existing in the United States.
 Santana refused to accept the presidency under such conditions and argued that he needed to have extraordinary prerogatives as the only means of confronting the Haitian threat.
 Bobadilla, advised by Saint Denys, suggested the introduction of article 210, which conferred full powers on Santana in the event that he himself declared a state of emergency.
 The entire articles of the constitution were in fact unknown by article 210, which enshrined the dictatorship of a single individual.